Welcome to the Space Systems Optimization Group (Ho Research Group) at Georgia Tech!

 July 2019: A research publication by former graduate students Pauline Jakob aiming to model and optimize the spare strategy of large-scale satellite constellation in collaboration with Mitsubishi Electric Corporation is featured on AE Department News.

 November 2018: Bindu Jagannatha successfully defended her Ph.D. dissertation!
-She will be the first Ph.D. from our group!
+She is the first Ph.D. from our group!
 Congratulations!

 November 2018: A joint publication led by the United Launch Alliance on Commercial Lunar Propellant Architecture is published.
 Prof. Ho is one of the co-authors.
 The publication can be found here.